Ep 176 Strychnine: The WD-40 of Victorian Medicine

 And whether or not Bertha was the one responsible, which it does look like she was in retrospect, given the evidence that has survived,

-If she had been responsible or not been responsible, saying that it wasn't poisoning would have removed any of the issue whatsoever, whether she was guilty or not, right?
+if she had been responsible or not been responsible, Saying that it wasn't poisoning would have removed any of the issue whatsoever, whether she was guilty or not, right?
+Yeah.

 Bertha needed Jordan and his natural causes theory to avoid a murder trial.